Our Times: Plot

-In the present day, Lin Truly leaves her such unhappy job and relationship upon having rediscovered herself.
-She is still unable to book a ticket to an Andy Lau concert that is set to take place in Taipei, but fate intervenes and allows Andy Lau to act as the means by which Lin Truly and Hsu Tai-yu (Jerry Yan) are reunited as adults.
+In the present day, Lin Truly leaves her job and relationship upon having rediscovered herself.
+She is still unable to book a ticket to an Andy Lau concert that is set to take place in Taipei.
+While buying a drink outside the concert venue, she happens to bump into Andy Lau himself.
+Seeing that Lin Truly is a huge fan of his, Andy Lau gives her the contact of a person who can get her into the concert.
+Before the concert begins, Lin Truly calls the number, who is revealed to be Hsu Tai-yu (Jerry Yan).
+Hsu Tai-yu tells that he can finally fulfill his promise made in high school of getting Andy Lau to sing for her, and they both reunite.